 - 1. Introduction - 2.
 Interpretation - 3.
 Guiding Principles - 4.
 The roles of members and officers and member and officer relations - 5.
 Political Differences and Personal Criticism - 6.
 Extension of Principle of Cross-party Representation - 7.
-Meetings between the Leader of the Council and Group Leaders and between Group Leaders - 8.
-Relations with members of other local authorities and Members of Parliament - 9.
+Meetings between the elected MayorLeader of the Council and Group Leaders and between Group Leaders - 8.
+Relations with members of other local authorities and Members of Parliament and Member of the European Parliament - 9.
 When things go wrong